TestL-ab/TestL-ab.github.io/src/pages/docs/ab-testing-overview.md

 **A/B testing** (also called split testing) is a tool that is used to compare the way users engage with two or more distinct versions of a website.
 Those versions may have visible differences in the user interface, or there may be differences in hardware, software, or APIs that may not be visible to the user but could otherwise affect the user experience.

-Prior to conducting an A/B test, a design team will create a **hypothesis** about how a modification is expected to impact a specific user behavior, such as click-through rates, bounce rates, or conversion rates.
+Prior to conducting an A/B test, a company will create a **hypothesis** about how a modification is expected to impact a specific user behavior, such as click-through rates, bounce rates, or conversion rates.
 Next, a **variation** of the original site is created that features the proposed design change, and an A/B test tool is used to direct a certain percentage of users to the variant and a certain percentage to the control.